sjoerdmulder/teamcity-docker/README.md

 Distributed Build Management and Continuous Integration Server

 By default, each TeamCity installation runs under a Professional Server license including 3 build agents.
 This license is provided for free with any downloaded TeamCity binary and gives you full access to all product features with no time limit.
-The only restriction is a maximum of 20 build configurations.
+The only restriction is a maximum of 100 build configurations (since 2017.2 vesion).

 By pulling this image you accept the [JetBrains license agreement for TeamCity (Commercial License)] (https://www.jetbrains.com/teamcity/buy/license.html)